dwrobel/flatcam/README.md

 17.02.2019

 - changed some status bar messages
 - New feature: added the capability to view the source code of the Gerber/Excellon file that was loaded into the app.
 The file is also stored as an object attribute for later use.
-THe view option is in the project context menu and in Menu -> Options -> View Source
+The view option is in the project context menu and in Menu -> Options -> View Source
+- Serialized the source_file of the Objects so it is saved in the FlatCAM project and restored.
+- if there is a single tool in the tool list (Geometry , Excellon) and the user click the Generate GCode, use that tool even if it is not selected
+-

 16.02.2019